digicert/pkilint/README.md

 The `lint` sub-command requires that the user provide the certificate type/profile of the certificate so that the appropriate validations are performed.
 There are three options:

 1. Explicitly specify the type of S/MIME certificate using the `-t`/`--type` option.
-This may be useful when linting S/MIME certificates where the policy OIDs in the certificate do not map to a S/MIME validation level and generation.
+This may be useful when linting S/MIME certificates where the policy OIDs in the certificate do not map to an S/MIME validation level and generation.
 2. Have the linter detect the type of certificate using the `-d`/`--detect` option.
 In this case, the linter will determine the validation level and generation using the policy OIDs included in the certificate.
 If a reserved CA/Browser Forum policy OID is found, then the corresponding validation level and generation are used.
 If no such reserved OIDs are found, then the optional mapping file (see below) is used.
 If no OIDs in the mapping file are found, then the tool exits with an error.
 3. Have the linter detect the type of certificate using the `-g`/`--guess` option.
 This option uses the same identification procedure as the `--detect` option, with one major difference.
 Instead of exiting with an error upon being unable to find an appropriate policy OID, this option instead directs the linter to use heuristics to determine the validation level and generation.